-Modelling Respect and Equality (MORE) is a new program developed and run by The Men’s Project that will build people’s skills and knowledge to help them create change in their community around issues of respect and equality, particularly among boys and men.
+Modelling Respect and Equality (MoRE) Yarra Ranges is an innovative program for men and women, aged 18 and above, who live, work, study or play in Yarra Ranges.
+The program is offered by The Men’s Project and aims to build people’s skills and knowledge to help them create change in their community around issues of respect and equality, particularly among boys and men.

 The program runs for three months.
 It involves participation in an intensive two-day training workshop followed by ongoing support as participants contribute to positive social change in their community, at work, in sports club, and among friends and family.